- Link to the book: D'Agostini F., Ferrera M., La verità al potere. Sei diritti aletici, Einaudi Editore (2019)

 The ‘V function’

 According to Plato's famous definition, "true is the speech that describes things as they are" (Cratylus, 385c).
 This is a realist position, but not a dogmatic one: it does not refer to true content reflecting ‘God's gaze’ (to use Hilary Putnam's metaphor).
 Rather, it refers to the proper use of a mental function, the one that causes us to hold firm to the link between what we think and say and reality –the link that makes our assertions true/false.
 As Aristotle argued, we cannot know reality (and therefore truth) completely, but we cannot help but know it at least in part by using the concept of truth correctly.
-The ‘V-function’ (as Franca D'Agostini dubbed it) is essentially a skeptical weapon, the primary rule of skepsis, the search.
+The ‘V-function’, as Franca D'Agostini dubbed it (where e V stands for 'verità', the Italian word for 'truth') is essentially a skeptical weapon, the primary rule of skepsis, the search.
 The Greek expression aletheia (used by Plato) denotes an unveiling, an attempt to grasp something that is hidden or can be intentionally concealed.
 Under normal conditions, we do not think in terms of true and false.
 If I see the sun, I simply say "it is sunny today," I do not feel the need to say "it is true that it is sunny today."
 However, this need arises when we need to reason, doubt, criticize, and discuss.

 Truth and democracy